RafaGago/mini-async-log/README.md

 The variability between machines (AMD-Intel) is big too.

-Regarding the worst case latency for the 1 thread case: when looking at the thread clock it looks like the asynchronous loggers have always a lower worst-case latency (lower=better), but when looking at the wall clock the synchronous loggers have a much lower worst-case (lower=better).

-There are many hypotheses to explain why this happens, but excluding clock deficiencies I suspect that the asynchronous loggers are "touching" more memory and they get minor page faults sometimes.
-When page faulting the threads get suspended so this isn't reflected on the thread clock, only on the wall clock.

-The results on the "mal" thread clock, which has standard deviations on the sub 0.01 range, support this hypothesis.
-The algorithms are fast and have low variability on the single thread case: something is happening ot the OS level.

-So here's the catch, big bounded queues have more chances of page faulting, smaller have more changes of being overflown: The size has to be fine-tuned for the expected load.

 #### mal-heap ####

 It shows very stable results in the throughput and latency measurements.
 The latency increases with more contention but it's still lower than all non "mal" variants except for the synchronous loggers with low contention/thread count.

 The only competing logger using a heap based queue is nanolog.

 In the 1M msgs test a sensible throughput degradation is seen in nanolog when the thread count increases.
-For the single thread case mal is significantly faster, the difference grows with more threads because nanolog doesn't scale.
+For the single thread case mal is significantly faster, the difference grows with more threads.

-On the 100k test they start on a similar level but nanolog degrades worse.
+On the 100k test they start on a similar level but nanolog degrades with the thread count too.

 The latency of mal is alwasy better: less standard deviation and shortest worst-case.

 #### mal-hybrid ####

 "mal-hybrid" is just adding a small bounded queue to "mal-heap".

 On the 1M test having the extra bounded queue seems to increase the performance except in the single threaded case.

 In the 100k single threaded test it's the opposite, the bounded queue increases performance up to two 4 threads (CPU core count), after that the performance is